14 Outdoor Lighting Trends for 2018

 We’re seeing floor lamps become a more popular method of lighting decks and patios.
 Their portability makes them handy and versatile for turning a deck or patio into an outdoor living room.

 String lights grew in popularity in the past few years, but most of them are not very durable.
-In 2018, look for sturdier string lights that are more outdoor-friendly and longer-lasting—better suited for gardens and outdoor living areas.
+Look for sturdier string lights that are more outdoor-friendly and longer-lasting—better suited for gardens and outdoor living areas.

 Bollards provide a contemporary way to set up clear boundaries or call attention to a particular part of your yard, especially when equipped with bright LED bulbs.
 You see these a lot in commercial outdoor lighting settings, but more homeowners are installing them for security and as a unique way to illuminate outdoor spaces.